fabiosky21/TheNasa/README.md

 - **Check your `.env` files and Supabase settings if you see errors**
 - **Enable anonymous insert policies on Supabase for public submissions**
 - **AI features require valid NASA and Cohere API keys**

 ---
+## 🐞 Known Issues

+- **Google Chrome API Inconsistency:**
+  Occasionally, API requests to NASA Tech Transfer may fail or behave unexpectedly in Google Chrome.
+Clearing the cache can sometimes help, but it is not guaranteed to resolve the issue.
+This problem occurs on the home page, specifically in the second section labeled "NASA Tech Transfer".
+The rest pages and API's works fine.
+  In contrast, the same feature and rest of the project works perfectly and smoothly in Firefox and Microsoft Edge.
+  - **Status:** Intermittent; cause is under investigation.
+  - **Workaround:** If you experience loading issues in Chrome, it is **recomended** , use Firefox or Edge.

+---